Last Updated on January 5, 2022 by Muhammad Junaid Khalid

 Storage sense is a great feature that will help you to make more space on your computer.
 It works by automatically getting rid of files you don’t need anymore, like the temporary files and contents in your recycle bin.

 The storage sense even makes more room by deleting the previous version of your windows 10 files.
-It is worth to be included in the performance category because the more space you clean, the less laggy your windows 10 will become.
+It is worth being included in the performance category because the more space you clean, the less laggy your windows 10 will become.

 The storage sense option is disabled on your Windows 10 by default.
 So let me you how to enable it.